ibm-cloud-docs/Backup/change-password.md

 2. Click **Storage** > **Cloud Backup** to display the list of backup services.
 3. Click the instance name of the backup vault where you want to change your password.
 4. On the Overview page, you can see your Portal Password.
 Click the Pencil icon to modify the password.

-   The IBM Cloud Backup username is displayed in the upper-left part of the console.
-   {: note}

 5. Enter the new password in the **Password** field.

    The password must be 8 - 12 characters in length.
 It must include at least one uppercase letter, at least one lowercase letter, at least one numeric character, and at least one of these special characters: `\!@\#%\^`.
 It can contain only letters, numerals, and these special characters: `\!@\#%\^`.